Anderson Cooper: Children

-On April 30, 2020, Cooper announced the birth of his son Wyatt Morgan Cooper by a surrogate on April 27.
+On April 30, 2020, Cooper announced the birth of his son Wyatt Morgan Cooper to a surrogate mother on April 27.
 "On Monday I became a father.
 I've never said that out loud and it astonishes me.
 I have a son," he said at the end of a CNN Town Hall on his show, Anderson Cooper 360°.
+He added, "Most of all, I am grateful to a remarkable surrogate who carried Wyatt, and watched over him lovingly, and tenderly...."
 He also went on to make an announcement on Instagram, stating that "Wyatt Morgan Cooper was born on Monday weighing 7 lb 2 oz."

 Though Cooper and Benjamin Maisani are no longer romantically involved, the pair co-parent the child and Maisani was present in the delivery room for Wyatt's birth.
-Wyatt is named after Cooper's late father, Wyatt Cooper, and his middle name is derived from the Morgan side of his family, being the maiden name of his maternal grandmother Gloria Morgan Vanderbilt.
+Wyatt is named after Cooper's late father, Wyatt Cooper, and his middle name is derived from the maiden name of his maternal grandmother Gloria Morgan Vanderbilt.

 On February 10, 2022, Cooper announced at the beginning of his show on CNN that he had just become a father for a second time to a son named Sebastian Luke Maisani-Cooper.
 Maisani is in the process of adopting Cooper's son Wyatt, after which Wyatt's surname will become Maisani-Cooper.